rlodge/scalatest-surefire-provider/README.md

 It is implemented as a Surefire provider for the popular Surefire test-running plugin for the Maven build system.

 ## What is ScalaTest?
-[ScalaTest](http://http://www.scalatest.org/) is an excellent testing framework for the JVM.
+[ScalaTest](http://http://www.scalatest.org/) is a testing framework for the JVM.

 ## What is a Surefire provider?
 The Maven build tool uses a plugin called "Surefire" for running tests.
 On its own Surefire knows nothing about